AAGiron/acme-pqc-negotiation/draft-giron-acme-pqcnegotiation.md

 With flexibility in mind, by using the process described in this document, ACME servers allow the following options for their clients:

-- OPTION 1 (PQTLS): Client account keys and certificate keys are from signature scheme(s).
-Certificates are signed, i.e., Issuer CA uses digital signature keys).
-The issuance process is the same as specified in RFC 8555 {{!RFC8555}}.
+- Select a signature algorithm for the ACME's account key.
+They are specified in the "signature_algorithms_account" list (see section "Algorithm List Definition").

-- OPTION 2 (KEMTLS): Client account keys use a signature scheme; Certificate keys are from a KEM.
-Certificates are signed by the Issuer CA key.
-The issuance process is modified as specified in this document.
+- Select a signature algorithm for the signature in the certificate to be issued.
+They are specified in the "signature_algorithms_cert" list.
+The naming is inspired in RFC 8446.

-- OPTION 3 (KEM-POP): Client account keys use a signature scheme; Certificate keys are from a KEM.
-Certificates are signed by the Issuer CA key.
-The issuance process is the same as specified in RFC 8555 {{!RFC8555}} (not covered in this document, please refer to {{?VerifiableGeneration}} for a discussion).
+- Select a KEM or a signature algorithm for the Subject's public key in the certificate to be issued.
+They are specified in the "certificate_pubkey" list.

 Given that a KEMTLS certificate handles two algorithms (a KEM and a signature), and the possible trade-offs in different use cases (such as IoT {{?KEMTLS-BENCH-IOT}}, this document specifies clients to negotiate not only what is the desired KEM scheme, but also what is the signature that the Issuer CA is willing to use.
 Such a detailed negotiation for the certificate better address the application's needs.
-On the other hand, the negotiation described here is simplified  for signature-based certificates (PQTLS option), where only one digital signature scheme is requested by the client.

 ## Cert-algorithms endpoint